 I have to go back, waaaaay back, to Glenn Loomis elementary school in Traverse City and a group of friends with a common flare for the weird and creative.
 We spent our weekends, school recesses, and afternoons making up plays, radio and tv shows, and creating characters out of clothes, thin-air, or absurd rewrites of late 70’ and early 80’s tv.
-We were bossy and confident and rode our bikes and big wheels across town and neighborhoods without a care for anyone who thought we were weird.
+We were bossy and confident and rode our bikes and big wheels across town and neighborhoods without a care for anyone who thought we were strange.
 We were OM kids (Olympics of the Mind) – yes, that nerdy school thing.
 But, we weren’t cut-out for building balsa wood structures that hold 1000’s of pounds or designing electric cars that can out-manoeuver today’s Google robots.
 We did “Play” problems.
 And we were good at it.

 As 7th and 8th graders, our “Play” problem theme was Vincent VanGogh.
 Our challenge was to write a play based on one of Van Gogh’s paintings and to recreate several of his works in addition to creating paintings that mimicked his techniques and style.
 We chose Van Gogh’s “The Starry Night.”
 With guidance and love from our OM coaches, Lana Crandall and Patti Olsen, we spent a year immersed in Van Gogh’s art –and living in our own Starry Night world that we created.
 It was that perfect, beautiful learning that occurs when kids don’t even recognize what’s happening because it’s all about experiences and fun.

 Since then Starry Night has represented a world of magic, dreams, and the beauty of everyday life in everyday little towns.
 And everything about that painting ignites meaning and memories in my heart that connect me to experiences and friendships that have shaped the trajectory of my life – or at least how I look at life.